Posts Tagged DUI Penalties

 In accordance with a Tennessee state law that was passed in 2011, the Knox County government provided the Tennessee Department of Safety with a list of people who had failed to pay their litigation taxes and fines (often referred to as “court costs”) within one year after their criminal cases were resolved.
 As a result, nearly 1,300 motorists who faced a criminal offense in Knox County in 2012, including traffic offenses, received a letter earlier this month informing them that their driver licenses would be revoked for failing to timely pay their court costs.
 Unfortunately, as the Knox News Sentinel reported on January 25, 2013, officials recently discovered that many people should not have been included on the list submitted to the Department of Safety.
 According to the Knox News Sentinel, over 500 people never owed court costs or had timely completed their obligations to the court.
 Even though the Department of Safety has been notified of the error, the consequences of this mishap remain unclear.
 For more information about this developing story, read Clerical Error May Cause Wrongful Revocation of Driver’s License by our firm’s managing partner Steve Oberman.

 It is important to note that Driving on a Revoked License is a criminal offense, and an officer may immediately arrest anyone found driving with a revoked license.
 Moreover, a person who drives while his or her license is revoked as the result of a DUI conviction will be made to serve at least 48 hours in jail if convicted of Driving on a Revoked License.
-Please contact Steve, Sara, or Nate for further assistance if you have a question about your driver’s license.
+Please contact Steve and Sara for further assistance if you have a question about your driver’s license.
 You may reach our attorneys by calling (865) 249-7200.

 Will I be able to rent a car after a DUI conviction?